Our Best Vanguard Three-Fund Portfolio Paying Dividends!

 For Bogleheads, the answer to the question “what mutual funds should be used in a three-fund portfolio,” is very broad.

 If you ask different people to choose funds for a three-fund portfolio, you will get different fund choices.
 On the other hand, they should have these main characteristics:

 - Low cost

 - Representation of entire markets

-From Vanguard’s list of core funds, Bogleheads believe the best funds for a three-fund portfolio are:
+From Vanguard’s core funds, Bogleheads believe the best funds for a three-fund portfolio are:

 - Vanguard Total Stock Market Index Fund (VTSAX)